What is a game of skill?

 If you are asking people to include a hashtag in their tweet, it must be relevant to the update, e.g. #contest or #yourcompanyname

-Remember to ensure that your competition also complies with the Twitter general rules available at: https://help.twitter.com/en/rules-and-policies#twitter-rules.
+Remember to ensure that your competition also complies with the Twitter contest rules and guidelines available at: https://help.twitter.com/en/rules-and-policies#twitter-rules.

-If you have any questions regarding your next Twitter campaign please contact the Plexus Promotion Wizard team.
+If you have any questions regarding your next Twitter competition please contact the Plexus Promotion Wizard team.

 Download the ebook